 The answer depends entirely on your business.
 If you run a news site, the approach would lean in more towards quantity, so as to get more ad views.
 But if it’s a niche blog/service, your focus may be quality.

 Neither approach is cheap or easy to implement, irrespective of whether you are a well-funded corporation or a promising new age start-up.
 Here are 5 steps that could help you:

 Step 1: Map out a plan

-Irrespective of whether you’re an army of marketers or a one person show – a plan is going to be the most essential weapon.
-The way to go about with this is to first analyse your company’s marketing strategy and goal, and then go ahead and craft your content strategy.
+Irrespective of whether you’re an army of marketers or a one-person show – a plan is going to be the most essential weapon.
+The way to go about with this is to first analyze your company’s marketing strategy and goal, and then go ahead and craft your content strategy.
 Enlist your blog posts, social feeds and big pieces of content such as infographics, videos or e-books, and then decide your optimum mix of quantity and quality.

 Step 2: Understand your audience